MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-mdi-integration.md

 ---
-title: Integrate with Microsoft Defender for Identity
+title: Classic portal -  Integrate with Microsoft Defender for Identity
-description: This article provides information about how to leverage Microsoft Defender for Identity insights in Defender for Cloud Apps for hybrid risk detection. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to leverage Microsoft Defender for Identity insights in Defender for Cloud Apps for hybrid risk detection. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Integrate Microsoft Defender for Identity with Microsoft Defender for Cloud Apps
+# Classic portal: Integrate Microsoft Defender for Identity with Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]